Snowflake-Labs/sfguide-unlock-insights-from-unstructured-data-with-snowflake-cortex-ai/README.md

 > IMPORTANT:
 > - If you use different names for objects created in this section, be sure to update scripts and code in the following sections accordingly.
-> - For each SQL script block below, select all the statements in the block and execute them top to bottom.

 ```sql
 -- Set role context